Strength Training for Fat Loss

 When training for fat-loss what is important to consider is that doing cardio/aerobics alone will not give you the same benefits.

-The use of cardio/aerobics has its place, however, the inclusion of strength/resistance training will be far more effective.
+The use of cardio/aerobics has its place, however, the inclusion of strength training for fat loss will be far more effective.

 Here is why: ..